-- 8.1 Identifying pupils with SEND and assessing their needs. - The level of pupil SEND determines the involvement of the SENDCo from entry to The Pilgrim School.
+8.1 Identifying pupils with SEND and assessing their needs.

+The level of pupil SEND determines the involvement of the SENDCo from entry to The Pilgrim School.
 If a pupil is Singly Registered with The Pilgrim School, or is dual-registered but has complex SEND and needs provision/intervention over and above the normal Pilgrim offer, the SENDCo will be the Academic Link for that pupil and will lead and guide their provision and intervention (BLUE).
 If a pupil has an EHCP that is less complex, or is very likely to need one before leaving The Pilgrim School, the SENDCo will support and advise the Academic Link (AL) and Pastoral Support and Welfare Specialists (PSWS), guiding intervention that is needed above the normal Pilgrim offer (GREEN).
 If a pupil will have their needs met through the normal Pilgrim offer and their needs are identified and supported, then the SENDCo will be kept in the communication loop and will support the AL/PSWS where needed (CITRUS).
 If the pupil does not need any involvement from the SENDCo, then they will not be involved in the case (PINK).
 It is important to note that pupils can move between pathways at any time.
 This approach is designed to ensure that lack of progress is prevented, that intervention happens quickly and that ultimately pupil individual need is met to enable accelerated progress.

-Neuro-divergent link PURPLE SEND Lead BLUE Support and advise GREEN Communication Loop CITRUS No involvement at present PINK Pupil may have Complex autism need and/or Significant sensory processing identified and/or Issues with regulation Support from Autism Specialist with strategies Review x3 per year after EBSA process SEND team attend meetings where possible/relevant and advise Academic Link.
+Neuro-divergent link PURPLE SEND Lead BLUE Support and advise GREEN Communication Loop CITRUS No involvement at present PINK Pupil may have Complex autism need and/or Significant sensory processing identified and/or Issues with regulation Support from Autism Specialist with strategies Review x3 per year after initial review process (6-, 12- and 18 weeks after referral).
+SEND team attend meetings where possible/relevant and advise Academic Link.
 SEND team liaise with mainstream regarding additional support if relevant.
 Pupil has complex SEND.
 Most likely have an EHCP in place.
 Longer term placement may be at an alternative setting or there may be dispute with LA.
-Need for significant intervention in addition to normal Pilgrim offer (not to be confused with Bridge pupils) Review x3 per year after EBSA process SEND team are Academic Link it is likely to be needed before leaving Pilgrim.
-Some intervention needed above normal Pilgrim offer.
-Review x3 per year after EBSA process SEND team attend meetings where possible/relevant and advise Academic Link.
-Normal Pilgrim offer and intervention plan is sufficient.
-Review x3 per year after EBSA process requiring intervention.
-(Note: Can still have complex MEDICA L needs) Review annually after EBSA process unless need presents No SEND team involvement
+Need for significant intervention in addition to normal Pilgrim offer (not to be confused with Bridge pupils) Review x3 per year after initial review process (6-, 12- and 18 weeks after referral).
+SEND team are Academic Link above normal Pilgrim offer.
+Review x3 per year after initial review process (6-, 12- and 18 weeks after referral).
+SEND team Pupil may have an EHCP in place before Pilgrim.
+Needs identified and supported, eg. dyslexi a Normal Pilgrim offer and intervention plan is sufficient.
+Review x3 per year after initial review process (6-, 12- and 18 weeks after referral).
+SEND team to be kept in communication n loop and monitor remote ly.
+No identified SEND needs requiring intervention.
+(Note: Can still have complex MEDIC AL needs) Review x3 after initial review process (6-, 12- and 18 weeks after referral).
+No SEND team involvement

-- We will assess each pupil's current skills and levels of attainment when they start at the school.
+We will assess each pupil's current skills and levels of attainment when they start at the school.
 This will build on information from previous settings and Key Stages, where appropriate.
-We will also consider any evidence that the pupil may have a disability and if so, what reasonable adjustments the school may need to make. - Teachers will regularly assess the progress of all pupils and identify any whose progress:
+We will also consider any evidence that the pupil may have a disability and if so, what reasonable adjustments the school may need to make.

+Teachers will regularly assess the progress of all pupils and identify any whose progress: